diverse-project/kermeta/org/kermeta/language/org.kermeta.language.library.standard/readme.txt

-This project contains the native scala code of the kmt definitions of the minimal (core) k2 framework.
+This project contains the kmt definitions of the minimal (core) k2 framework.
+More complex framework is provided in another project : org.k2.language.library.extended
-The KMT definitions are in the library.standard project and can be partially extended via aspects.
-More complex framework is provided in another project : org.k2.language.library.extended Ie. element needed for basic interactions and primitives types.
+Ie. element needed for basic interactions and primitives types.
 As they are primitives they implementation are provided as scala code (ie. not generated from the k2)